1704 – Campaign in Dauphiné, Provence and Savoy

 Meanwhile, the Duke of Savoy sent supports to the Barbets who ceased their negotiations with the French.
 The militia of Piedmont were reinforced with 3 regular bns and 7 guns.

-On 1 September, the Savoyards marched on San Germano and the 3 French bns evacuated the town before their arrival.
+On 1 September, Colonel Martigny marched on San Germano and the 3 French bns evacuated the town before their arrival.

 On 2 September, de la Feuillade retired to Perosa (probably Perosa Argentina), closely followed by the Allies.
 He barely had time to send a detachment to burn the village of Pramollo and all the fodder assembled there.
 Meanwhile, the Barbets of the Saint-Martin Valley remained loyal to France.